Tmygpt/EthicalCouncil/README.md

    uv sync --all-groups
    ```

-3. **Present the Sacred Credentials provided to you by the sacred one**
+3. **Present the Sacred Credentials provided to you by the holy one**
    Create a `.env` in the project root and enter this in the terminal:
    ```bash
    touch .env